 The Securities Exchange Act generally defines "broker" as "any person engaged in the business of effecting transactions in securities for the account of others."
 In revising the scope of the term "broker" to eliminate what had been a blanket exemption for banks from broker registration, the GLBA detailed 11 specific broker registration exceptions for banks.
 Each of these exceptions permits a bank to engage in securities transactions that meet specific statutory conditions.
-Under these exceptions, banks may engage in certain securities activities in connection attaction.
+Under these exceptions, banks may engage in certain securities activities in connection with

-- third-party brokerage arrangements (commonly referred to as "networking arrangements"). - trust and fiduciary activities. - permissible securities transations (e.g., U.S. Treasury and U.S. Agencies obligations).
+- third-party brokerage arrangements (commonly referred to as "networking arrangements").

+- trust and fiduciary activities.

+- permissible securities transactions (e.g., U.S. Treasury and U.S. Agencies obligations).

 - certain stock purchase plans.

 - sweep accounts.

 - affiliate transactions.

 - private securities offerings.

 - safekeeping and custody activities.

 - identified banking products.

 - municipal securities.

 - a de minimis number of other securities transactions.

-In 2006, the Financial Services Regulatory Relief Act of 2000 (FARRA) was enacted.
+In 2006, the Financial Services Regulatory Relief Act of 2006 (FSRRA) was enacted.
 Among other things, the FSRRA requires that the SEC and the FRB jointly adopt a single set of rules to implement the GLBA's bank broker exceptions.
-In addition, section 401 of the FSRRA gave FSAs parity with banks with regard to the Securities Exchange Act (as well as the Investment Advisers Act of 1940).
+In addition, section 401 of the FSRRA gave FSAs parity with banks with regard to the Securities Exchange Act and the Advisers Act.
 In September 2007, the SEC and the FRB jointly adopted a single set of final rules (Regulation R) that implement certain GLBA exceptions for banks from broker registration.
 These rules, developed in consultation with the other banking agencies, apply to all banks.